 Required IT skills

-Students will need to use a computer with internet browser to access UCLearn, readings and the MySchool data.
-Students will need to use Microsoft Execl or Google Sheets in tutorials and assignments (or a freeware equivilant such as Tableau Public).
+Students will need to use a computer with internet browser to access Canvas, required readings and the MySchool data.
+Students will need to use Microsoft Excel or Google Sheets in tutorials and assignments.

 Work placement, internships or practicums